-We are armed with the best mosquito spray we could find: 10% DEET.
-From now on we are dressed in long sleeve and a double pair of trousers as soon as we start set up camp.
+I am armed with the best mosquito spray I could find: 10% DEET.
+From now on I am dressed in long sleeve and a double pair of trousers as soon as I start to set up camp.
 All to avoid being bitten.
-I couldn’t even make a photo of our different mosquitoes plagued camps.
+I couldn’t even make a photo of my different mosquitoes plagued camps.

 Is it that I don’t enjoy Hungary to the maximum because the tiny supermarket shops I go in to buy groceries won’t sell me cheese, except if I buy half a kilo?
 The man behind the fresh-counter wraps half a kilo anyway and walks behind me in a moody, gloomy and unsatisfied way to impose half the kilo on me.
 Is it that I don’t like Hungary that much because I am not treated as the welcomed foreigner, instead being viewed as a dirty looking, smelling, ridiculous dressed cyclist who pays with all kinds of money except the Hungarian money (entering the country where no ATM is in sight)?
 A pity I couldn’t make a photo of the man with half a kilo cheese chasing me down the tiny aisles of the mini market.

 Is it that I don’t like the language of the country?
 For me, it is not to pronounce neither possible to read out loud.
 The landscape is flat and mostly agricultural, there are cycle paths and suddenly I feel back in the Netherlands!